The purpose of this policy is to define the Terms of Reference (TOR) for the Finance, Audit and Risk Management Committee (FARM) of the Board.

 - submit Investment Adviser recommendations to the Board, report to the Board periodically on key investment metrics, possible compliance breaches and any other investment information requested by the Board and as required by the Treasury and Investment Policy (if any); and

-- provide a link between the external auditors, the Board and senior management of the RACGP.
+- provide a link between the Investment adviser, the Board and senior management of the RACGP.

 The FARM Committee’s function with respect to compliance is to review and report to the Board regarding the effectiveness of the compliance framework, including: